TL;DR

 - Multilingual ATS that supports job posting, candidate messaging and workflows in each target language.

-- Translation and localise processes for adverts, assessments, offer letters and onboarding documents.
+- Translation and localisation workflows for job adverts, assessments, offer letters and onboarding documents.

 - Resume parsing and screening that handle Latin, Cyrillic, Devanagari, Chinese characters and other scripts so candidate data is searchable.